Program Information

 Specifically, students agree to pay all tuition and fees in accordance with the cancellation policy described below.

 The student assumes liability for any debt incurred during their attendance at Manhattan College as outlined below, regardless of the payment source.
-The terms of payment, withdrawal and adjustment are set forth on the Advanced Placement Institute website and are incorporated upon enrollment at Manhattan College.
+The terms of payment, withdrawal, and adjustment are set forth on the Advanced Placement Institute website and are incorporated upon enrollment at Manhattan College.

 Students are required to notify in writing to the College promptly of any change in address, phone number, other contact information, or course cancellation by emailing such changes to apinstitute@manhattan.edu (to cancel a course, submit the course cancellation form, which can be downloaded here).
 Failure to comply with the policies on address and telephone changes that result in the loss or delay of contact is the student's sole responsibility.

-By providing their mobile number to the college, students consent to be contact on a wireless number via auto-dialer or prerecorded message.
+By providing their mobile number to the college, students consent to be contacted on a wireless number via auto-dialer or prerecorded message.
 They knowingly release the wireless number to the calling entity and receive text messages for the wireless number provided and any future numbers.

 Payment to the College is always the student's responsibility regardless of the funding source for tuition.

-Inquiries regarding accounts receivable and/or cashiering can be directed to the Office of Student Accounts and Bursar Services by phone at (718) 862-7961 or by email studentaccounts@manhattan.edu.
+Inquiries regarding accounts receivable and/or cashiering can be directed to the Office of Student Accounts and Bursar Services by phone at (718) 862-7961 or by email at studentaccounts@manhattan.edu

 Payments can be made in person at the Office of Student Accounts and Bursar Services in Miguel Hall, mailed or submitted on our secure online Student Account Suite by using a credit card and eCheck (ACH withdrawals) with the student’s identification number included.
 The College reserves the right to dictate eligible forms of future payments in cases where insufficient funds are presented and/or in cases of continued delinquent account status.